Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Introduction.

 \subsubsection{Outline of the Proof}

-The result is proved in the framework of endoscopy, Arthur parameters, and the stable trace formula.
-The endoscopic classification of representations for a group~$G/F$ gives a decomposition of the regular representation of the ad\`ele group~$G(\BAF)$ on the discrete spectrum: where the irreducible summands~$\pi = \ten_v' \pi_v$ are automorphic representations; they appear in the discrete spectrum with multiplicity~$m(\pi)$.
-This decomposition is given in terms of sets of representations called Arthur packets~$\Pi_{\psi}$ indexed by Arthur parameters $\psi$.
-These parameters stand in for representations where ${^L}G$ is the $L$-group of $G$ and $L_F$ is the Langlands group of $F$, an object whose existence is at the present moment only hypothetical.
+The results are proved in the framework of endoscopy, Arthur parameters, and the stable trace formula.
+The theorem is a consequence of the endoscopic classification of representations for unitary groups.
+The classification is a result of Mok \cite{Mok} if the group $G$ is quasisplit, and of Kaletha--Minguez--Shin--White \cite{KMSW} for inner forms, building on the seminal work of Arthur \cite{A}.
+It gives a decomposition of the regular representation of~$G(\BAF)$ on the discrete spectrum: where the irreducible summands~$\pi = \ten_v' \pi_v$ are automorphic representations; they appear in the discrete spectrum with multiplicity~$m(\pi)$.
+This decomposition is given in terms of Arthur packets~$\Pi_{\psi}$ indexed by Arthur parameters~$\psi$.
+These parameters are formal objects where each $\mu_i$ is a cuspidal automorphic representation of $GL_{n_i}$ and $\nu(m_i)$ is the unique irreducible $m_i$-dimensional representation of $SL_2(\BC)$.
+Such a~$\psi$ is associated to a packet of representations of a unitary group of rank~$N$ if~$\sum_i n_im_i = N$ and if~$\psi$ is self-dual in a suitable sense.
+The parameters stand in for homomorphisms where~${^L}G$ is the~$L$-group of~$G$ and~$L_F$ is the Langlands group of~$F$, an object whose existence is at the present moment only hypothetical.
+Despite Arthur parameters being purely formal objects, one can consider the restriction~$\psi\mid_{SL_2(\BC)} := \oplus_i \nu(m_i)^{n_i}$ which is an actual finite-dimensional representation.
+The classification of parameters in terms of this restriction plays a central role in our argument, and we refer to the group $SL_2(\BC)$ used to build Arthur parameters as the ``Arthur $SL_2$".